Ryx07/Discord-Promo-Generator-Chess-2024/README.md

 The Discord Promo Generator is a powerful and versatile tool designed to create custom promotions within your Discord server.
 Based on a request system, it allows you to generate dynamic and engaging promotions tailored to your specific needs.

 ### How does it work?
-* **Request-based system:** Send a request to the Chess.com website, creating a new account and the bot will automatically generate a unique promotion.
+* **Request-based system:** The tool send a request to the Chess.com website, creating a new account and automatically generate a unique promotion.
 * **Proxy usage:** Will not work without a proxy.

 ### Example image